php-repos/datatype-documentations/collection-class.md

 ---
 ### except

-The `except` accepts a closure and returns a new collection of items that do not pass the condition.
+This method returns a new collection containing all items that don't pass the provided check closure.

-The `except` method returns a new collection.
+If no closure is provided, it returns all items that are falsy.

 ```php
 public function except(Closure $check = null): static